pondrejk/dizzer/chap4-case_study_1.md

 To compare the three selected shapes (Figure 33):

-* *Triangles* — Several triangle variants were tested.
+* *Triangles*—Several triangle variants were tested.
 The aim was to minimize the contact of the symbols in the map field, therefore the triangles "grow" gradually from the sides of the hexagons and not from the center.
 This limits the symbol contact to three touching triangles from neighbouring hexagons, whereas symbols anchored in the hexagon center would yield six possible contacts.
 While this variant works reasonably well across scales, its resemblance to the pie chart may misguide users to think that the symbols represent relative proportions of values in each hexagon, which is not true.
 This variant also works best when tested with colorblind simulation filters.

-* *Bars* — Less space-filling than the previous variant, it leaves more room to see the base layers, but is less legible at smaller scales.
+* *Bars*—Less space-filling than the previous variant, it leaves more room to see the base layers, but is less legible at smaller scales.
 This time, the symbols "grow" from the center of the hexagon which can resemble a radial chart.
 This layout tends to create a visually pleasing impression of hatched surfaces, which might also be a disadvantage as the opposite symbols in the hexagon tend to meld.
 Due to a frequent use of similar techniques in wind maps, some users might be tricked to think that the map shows directions.

-* *Circles* — This Bertin inspired variant is least prone to be misunderstood as a compound shape representing proportions within a grid cell.
+* *Circles*—This Bertin inspired variant is least prone to be misunderstood as a compound shape representing proportions within a grid cell.
 It is the only variant that allows symbol overlap which lets the hotspots in the layer stand out more.
 In smaller scales it seems to be most prone to triggering optical color mixing and moiré-like effects.

 We can conclude that the combination of scaled symbol layers placed on the hexagonal grid generally succeeds in presenting where the hotspots are for individual layers, as well as how similar or dissimilar the layers are.
 Recalling Section 2.3.1 the map supports reading at both the elementary and global levels.
 Not surprisingly, the visual burden imposed on the reader rises with the number of layers.
 Here the interactive environment helps users to tune the cognitive load by enabling and disabling layers.
 For comparison tasks, the map works best with just two or three layers enabled at once.